Employer of Record Hong Kong | Complete Guide 2026

 Speak to Expert

-Work Permits and Visas
+Work Permits and Visas (2026)

-Main Employment Visa Types:
+Main Employment Visa Types

-1. General Employment Policy (Professionals)
+2. General Employment Policy (GEP)

-• Purpose: Skilled professionals and managers
+• Purpose: Skilled professionals and managers (Standard Work Visa).

 • Requirements:

-• Confirmed job offer
+• Confirmed job offer from a Hong Kong company.

-2. Admission Scheme for Mainland Talents and Professionals (ASMTP)
+3. Admission Scheme for Mainland Talents (ASMTP)

-• Purpose: Mainland Chinese professionals
+• Purpose: Specifically for Mainland Chinese professionals.

-Work Permit Application Process
+Work Permit Application Process (Digital Only)

 Required Documentation: